netdisco/netdisco-docker/README.md

 ##  Tips

-When (re-)starting Netdisco services with our `compose.yaml` file, Netdisco always updates the database schema.
-This may appear to have many errors, but they can be safely ignored (the process is idempotent).

 The [netdisco-do](https://metacpan.org/dist/App-Netdisco/view/bin/netdisco-do) utility can be run like this (or without `<action>` to get help):

     docker-compose run netdisco-do <action> ...